AlinaZolotavina/mesto/README.md

 The interactive service that allows users to add photos and captions to them, delete added photos, put likes, edit profile information, change the user's avatar.

-*At the moment, the following options are available:*
+*The following options are available at the moment:*
-- opening / closing the popup, that edit profile information,
+- opening popups,
-- editing profile information (not saved after reloading the page),
+- closing popups by click and pressing "escape",
-- opening / closing the popup, that add new photo,
+- editing profile information,
-- adding new photo and its caption (not saved after reloading the page),
+- adding new photo and its caption,
-- activating the "like" button (not saved after reloading the page),
+- activating the "like" button,
 - deleting photos ,
-- opening / closing the photo popup.
+- client-side form validation.

 [Project link on GitHub Pages](https://alinazolotavina.github.io/mesto/index.html)